EN TR

 Architectural Historian

 Carpo distinguishes between 'digital' and 'computational' design.
 Digital means drawing on a computer.
 Computational means letting the computer design.
-Our work is computational.
+Our work aims at the second.

 03